HBLocker/Salsa-ChaCha/SalsaWriteUp.md

 # Salsa how it works

-After I think two years ago I wrote these, I deviced to come back and write an overvew of how they work.

 Salsa20 is a modern and quick stream cipher, it was developed in 2005 by Bernstine who is a professor at the university of Illinois.